19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 ### Power to enter premises without warrant

-12I\.—(1) In connection with an investigation under section 12G(1), an investigation officer and such other persons as the Board has authorised in writing to accompany and assist the investigation officer (called in this section an authorised assistant) may enter any premises reasonably suspected of being used by the person under investigation in connection with an unfair practice.
+12I\.—(1) In connection with an investigation under section 12G(1), an investigation officer and such other persons as the Commission has authorised in writing to accompany and assist the investigation officer (called in this section an authorised assistant) may enter any premises reasonably suspected of being used by the person under investigation in connection with an unfair practice.

+[Act 10 of 2018 wef 01/04/2018]

 (2) An investigation officer or authorised assistant must not enter any premises in the exercise of the powers under this section unless the investigation officer has given the occupier of the premises a written notice which —